 There will be time.

 "I want but one thing more."
-Leliana guided me to a chair, set me down, kneeled before me and looked at me with longing eyes.
+Leliana guided me to a chair, set me down, knelt before me and looked at me with longing eyes.

 "Name it."
-I cupped her cheek with my palm, not minding, for the first time, the scars that marred my hand.
+I cupped her cheek with my palm, not minding, for the first time, the scars that would forever mar my hand.

 "I simply must have the proper shoes."

-I replied with the only words I could "As you say, dear heart."
+I replied with the only words I could.
+"Dearest heart...as you say."